-In our earlier article, we have discussed probability and non-probability sampling, in which we came across types of probability sampling, i.e. Stratified Sampling and Cluster Sampling that are most commonly juxtaposed by the people.
-There is a big difference between stratified and cluster sampling, which in the first sampling technique, the sample is created out of the random selection of elements from all the strata while in the second method, all the units of the randomly selected clusters form a sample.
-Similarly, other significant distinguishing points are discussed in the given article.
-Have a look.
+In our earlier article, we’ve discussed probability and non-probability sampling, in which we came across types of probability sampling, i.e. Stratified Sampling and Cluster Sampling.
+In stratified sampling technique, the sample is created out of the random selection of elements from all the strata while in the cluster sampling, all the units of the randomly selected clusters form a sample.

 Content: Stratified Sampling Vs Cluster Sampling